infopark/scrivito_advanced_editors/README.md

 ## Prerequisites

-If you want to use some stylings, you have to add a container with css class 'detailss-view' arround your details view
+If you want to use some stylings, you have to add a container with css class `details-view` arround your details view

     <div class="details-view">
       ... your Code ...